bvirk/myArduinoBasics/README.md

 ### shortcut in root of Sketchbook

-Seems no harme to use root of Sketchbook as links collection as any Sketch/Library goes in subfolders.
+Seems no harme to use root of Sketchbook as links collection as any Sketches/Libraries goes in subfolders.

-Identifying placement of Arduino.h and subsequent from included there
+Identifying placement of Arduino.h and subsequent places from where they are included.

 #### lines 23-32